-B. Future Car Rental Fee Distributions
+C. Future Car Rental Fee Distributions

-On March 26, 2009, the City issued \$101,220,000 of City of Las Vegas Nevada General Obligation Performing Arts Center Bonds, Series 2009, to be paid from a fee (Rental Car Fee) upon rental of a passenger car in the amount of not more than 2 percent of the total amount for which the passenger car was rented.
+On March 26, 2009, the City of Las Vegas issued \$101,220,000 of City of Las Vegas Nevada General Obligation Performing Arts Center Bonds, Series 2009, to be paid from a fee (Rental Car Fee) upon the lease of a passenger car in the amount of not more than 2 percent of the total amount for which the passenger car was leased.

-On May 6, 2009, the City and the Agency entered into an interlocal agreement regarding the distribution of funds for a performing arts center.
-On May 26, 2009, the Agency issued \$85,000,000 of Tax Increment Revenue Bonds.
-The Agency's bonds are to be used for the construction of the Performing Arts Center project in the City of Las Vegas.
+On May 6, 2009, the City of Las Vegas, Nevada and the City of Las Vegas Redevelopment Agency entered into an interlocal agreement regarding the distribution of funds for a performing arts center.
+On May 26, 2009, the Agency issued \$85,000,000 of Tax Increment Revenue Bonds, which were used for the construction of the Performing Arts Center project in the City of Las Vegas.

-On February 15, 2012, the City and the Smith Center for the Performing Arts entered into a Lease and Operating Agreement for the Performing Arts.
+On February 15, 2012, the City of Las Vegas (Landlord) and the Smith Center for the Performing Arts (Tenant) entered into a Lease and Operating Agreement for the Performing Arts Center.